bitquarkcoin/node-bitquark/README.md

 ```
 npm install -g nodeunit

-nodeunit test/test-node-quarkbar.js
+nodeunit test/test-node-bitquark.js
 ```

 ## Bounties

-[quarkbar](http://www.quarkbar.com) donation address is CdmcSJ8aokHkkZS1W6KCvXiJEGw4sGkRVj
+[bitquark](http://www.bitquark.com) donation address is CdmcSJ8aokHkkZS1W6KCvXiJEGw4sGkRVj

-Donations in [quarkbar](http://www.quarkbar.cc) will be used for bounties.
+Donations in [bitquark](http://www.bitquark.cc) will be used for bounties.
 The first bounty will be awarded for creating a unit test suite.
 As a side note: I encourage all GitHub repository owners to post a donation address so their community can easily support development financially.

-#   n o d e - b i t q u a r k  
- 
+#   n o d e - b i t q u a r k